awsdocs/amazon-rds-user-guide/doc_source/Appendix.OracleCharacterSets.md

 + NLS\_TIMESTAMP\_FORMAT
 + NLS\_TIMESTAMP\_TZ\_FORMAT

-For information about modifying instance parameters, see [Working with DB Parameter Groups](USER_WorkingWithParamGroups.md)\.
+For information about modifying instance parameters, see [Working with DB parameter groups](USER_WorkingWithParamGroups.md)\.

 You can set other NLS initialization parameters in your SQL client\.
 For example, the following statement sets the NLS\_LANGUAGE initialization parameter to GERMAN in a SQL client that is connected to an Oracle DB instance: